cloudflare/cloudflare-docs-engine/src/content/tutorials/github-twilio-notifications/index.md

 The first step is to configure a GitHub webhook to post to our Worker when there is an update to the repo.

 Click on the "Settings" tab for your repo and then click on the "Webhooks" page from the list on the left.
 Click "Add webhook" and configure the "Payload URL" with your worker URL.
 You can find your worker URL by running "wrangler publish" in your command line to generate a live link for your Worker.
 For the "Content type", choose "application/json".
 Generate a secret key of your choice and set it as the "Secret".
-Click "Let me select individual events" for the which events to trigger this webhook.
+Click "Let me select individual events" for which events to trigger the webhook.
 Select the events you want to get notifications for.
 (I selected "Pull requests", "Pushes", and "Branch or tag creation") Finally, click "Add webhook" to finish our work on the GitHub side.

 ![Your config should look something like this](media/ghconfig.png)

 ## Parsing the Response

 With your local environment setup, we will now parse the repo update from GitHub with your worker.
-If you get stuck, you can refer to the this finished [index.js](https://GitHub.com/davidtsong/GitHub-twilio-notifications/blob/master/index.js).
+If you get stuck, you can refer to the finished [index.js](https://GitHub.com/davidtsong/GitHub-twilio-notifications/blob/master/index.js).

 Your generated `index.js` should look like this below: